Healthcare Clinics in Refugee and IDP Camps

 Over 30% of referrals are urgent.

-EMERGENCY staff also operate a mobile clinic in the Kalar area, donated by the World Health Organisation to local health authorities, which enables us to provide care to Iraqi refugees across the area.
+EMERGENCY staff also operate a mobile clinic throughout the Kalar region – donated by the World Health Organisation – which enables us to provide more comprehensive care to Iraqi refugees and IDPs across the area.

 Arbat Syrian Refugee Camp

 Patients Referred to Specialists: 9,841

 Qoratu IDPs Camp

 Beneficiaries of Health Promotion Activities: 28,782